abejemx19/AppPreWork/README.md

 ## Notes

 Describe any challenges encountered while building the app:
-* Bullet list*Encountered problems with the button.setOnClickListener section as I initially stuck with the default button.setOnClickListener() instead of the intended button.setOnClickListener{}, which had me creating a separate private class which still was'nt running.
+*Encountered problems with the button.setOnClickListener section as I initially stuck with the default button.setOnClickListener() instead of the intended button.setOnClickListener{}, which had me creating a separate private class which still was'nt running.
 Took me about 20 minutes to figure out the problem here.
-* Bullet list * I got the error message "initial commit failed android studio. cannot read..." when initially trying to commit the file onto github.
+* I got the error message "initial commit failed android studio. cannot read..." when initially trying to commit the file onto github.
 I was able to get that section sorted out by following the tutorial on this page "https://blog.krybot.com/a?ID=00550-ed7d47ea-3066-4792-990b-43345d3669ff" I tried to upload this link onto this just in case it does not exist by the time you are viewing this: